Can I Contribute to Both a 401(k) and IRA?

-When it comes to building retirement savings, many can feel confused about where they can save, and how much.
+When it comes to building retirement savings, it’s easy to feel confused about where you can save, and how much.
 One of the most frequent questions we encounter is, “Can I contribute to both a 401(k) and IRA?”

 The answer is yes.
 In fact, this is the most ideal situation for individuals as it allows you to take advantage of the various tax benefits of both retirement accounts.
 However, while you can always contribute to both accounts, your eligibility to receive the tax benefits of these plans depends on your income.
 If you (and your spouse, if filing jointly) exceed income limits by the IRS, you may not be able to take full advantage of the tax benefits of both.

 To better understand this, it’s important to first examine how each investment vehicle works.
 For a quick refresher, we outlined the basics below.

 In simple terms, a 401(k) plan is a retirement savings account offered by your employer, with contributions set as a consistent monthly amount, typically as a percentage of your salary.